Suspect in disappearance of Pfc. Vanessa Guillen is identified

 "But whoever is responsible has to pay, and we demand a congressional investigation," she added.

-This came just hours after investigators discovered Tuesday the partial remains of a body near the Leon River in rural Bell County, where Killeen is located.
+This came just hours after investigators discovered on Tuesday the partial remains of a body near the Leon River in rural Bell County, where Killeen is located.

 While authorities have not confirmed it, Guillen's family believes the remains belong to their missing loved one, they said at a news conference.